kas21e6/satoshi-piggy-bank/README.md

 #### [Soldering iron kit](https://www.amazon.com/gp/product/B07PDK3MX1) ($10)

-You see the little pins that are sticking out of the Pi?
-These come as part of the Pi kit.
+Did you see the little pins that are sticking out of the Pi in the picture?
+These come as a separate part of the Pi kit.
 You'll need to solder them onto the Pi before you can plug-in the display.

-This soldering kit comes with soldering wire.
+This soldering kit comes with soldering wire, which you'll learn how to use.

 ### Other tools you might need, if you don't already have

 #### SD card reader

-You'll need a way to plug-in this microSD card to your desktop computer to put the Pi software on it.
-This microSD comes with an adapter, so if you have a standard SD card reader on your desktop, you're good.
-Otherwise, you might need an SD card reader [like this](https://www.amazon.com/SmartQ-C307-Portable-MicroSDHC-MicroSDXC/dp/B06ZYXR7DL).
+You'll need a way to plug-in the microSD card in your desktop to install the Pi software.
+The microSD linked above comes with an adapter, so if you have a standard SD card reader on your desktop, you're good.
+Otherwise, you'll need an external SD card reader [like this](https://www.amazon.com/SmartQ-C307-Portable-MicroSDHC-MicroSDXC/dp/B06ZYXR7DL).

 #### USB keyboard and mouse

 You'll need a USB keyboard and mouse to control the Pi once you start it up.

-(Alternatively, if you're advanced user, you can control the Pi using SSH from your desktop.
+(Alternatively, if you're an advanced user, you can control the Pi using SSH from your desktop.
 Search YouTube for tutorials on that.)

 ## Soldering the pins onto the Pi 🔥

-Once you have your Pi and soldering kits.
-You can get started by soldering the pins onto the Pi.
+Once you have your Pi and soldering kits, you can get started by soldering the pins onto the Pi.
 [This YouTube video tutorial](https://www.youtube.com/watch?v=UDdbaMk39tM) shows how:

 [![Raspberry Pi soldering](https://img.youtube.com/vi/UDdbaMk39tM/0.jpg)](https://www.youtube.com/watch?v=UDdbaMk39tM)

-## Installing Operating System on the Pi 💻
+## Installing the operating system on the Pi 💻

 When you receive your Pi, it'll be a brick without any operating system.
 The first thing you'll need to do is install the operating system.
 [This YouTube video tutorial](https://www.youtube.com/watch?v=GJDIgS8nres) shows how: